prestodb/tempto/tempto-examples/README.md

 # Tempto example tests

-## Running
+The steps below will run the example tests that come with the framework.
+They act as a basic smoketest to ensure that you've setup everything properly.

-### Setup
+##Setup

- * setup clusters
+ * You need a cluster with hadoop accessible by name hadoop-master and a presto cluster accessible by name presto-master.
+In case you want to use different host names (or service ports) you need to change ```src/main/resources/tempto-configuration.yaml``` accordingly.For more details please refer to the [Configuration section](../README.md).

-You need a cluster with hadoop accessible by name hadoop-master and a presto cluster accessible by name presto-master.
+ * Ensure that WebHDFS, Hive and Presto are running.

 Also you need PSQL instances.
 ```